Follow these steps first

 The Dynamic Host Configuration Protocol (DHCP) assigns addresses that identify devices on your network.
 Once assigned, devices use these addresses to communicate with each other and with computers on the Internet.
 The functionality of a DHCP server can be thought of as similar to a phone company handing out phone numbers, which customers then use to call other people.

 Set to: Enabled, if it's the only DHCP server on your network

 There should be only one DHCP server on your network.
 This DHCP server might be built in to your cable modem, DSL modem, or router.
 If more than one device has DHCP enabled, you will likely see address conflicts and have issues accessing the Internet or other resources on your network.

 Network address translation (NAT) translates between addresses on the Internet and those on a local network.
 The functionality of a NAT provider is like that of a worker in an office mail room who takes a business address and an employee name on incoming letters and replaces them with the destination office number in a building.
 This allows people outside the business to send information to a specific person in the building.

 Generally, enable NAT only on the device that acts as a router for your network.
-This is usually either your cable modem, DSL modem, or standalone router, which might also act as your Wi-Fi router.
+This is usually your cable modem, your DSL modem, or your standalone router, which might also act as your Wi-Fi router.
 Using NAT on more than one device is called double NAT, and that can cause issues with accessing Internet services, such as games, Voice Over IP (VoIP), Virtual Private Network (VPN), and communicating across the different levels of NAT on the local network.

 WMM (Wi-Fi Multimedia) prioritizes network traffic according to four access categories: voice, video, best effort, and background.

 Set to: Enabled